-- What is one way we could improve our checkout process?
+- What is one way we could improve our online checkout process?

-- Have you purchased from one of our competitors?
+- Have you bought items from one of our competitors?
 If so, what was your reason for doing so?

 - How was your overall experience with our company?

 One way to reward consistent patrons is to create a loyalty program.
-For example, if you own an ice cream shop, you can give customers a punch card.
-Every time they get 10 punches on their card, they’ll get a free cone.
+For example, if you own an ice cream shop, you can give customers a free punch card.
+Every time they receive ten punches on their loyalty card, they’ll receive a free cone.
 Or, if you own a retail store, you can give customers a gift card once they spend a certain amount.

-By offering a loyalty program, you can create connections with your consistent patrons and thank them for shopping!
+By offering a loyalty program, you can connect with your consistent patrons and thank them for shopping!